-From time to time, the Company is subject to litigation incidental to its business, as well as other litigation of a non-material nature in the ordinary course of business.
+In addition to the case noted above, from time to time, the Company is subject to litigation incidental to its business, as well as other litigation of a non-material nature in the ordinary course of business.

 See Note 17, "Commitments and Contingencies" under the heading "Litigation Matters" in the notes to the consolidated financial statements for further information.